Ionian school (philosophy)

-Later philosophers widened their studies to include other areas of thought.
-The Eleatic school, for example, also studied epistemology, or how people come to know what exists.
-But the Ionians were the first group of philosophers that we know of, and so remain historically important.

 Thales

 Thales (Greek: Θαλῆς, Thalēs) of Miletus (c.
 624 – c.
 546 BCE) is regarded as the earliest Western philosopher.
 Before him, the Greeks explained the origin and nature of the world through myths of anthropomorphic gods and heroes.
-Phenomena like lightning and earthquakes were attributed to actions of the gods.
-By contrast, Thales attempted to find naturalistic explanations of the world, without reference to the supernatural.
-He explained earthquakes by imagining that the Earth floats on water, and that earthquakes occur when the Earth is rocked by waves.
+Phenomena like lightning and earthquakes were attributed to the actions of the gods.
+By contrast, Thales attempted to find naturalistic explanations of the world without referencing the supernatural.
+He explained earthquakes by imagining that the Earth floats on water and earthquakes occur when waves rock the Earth.
 Thales' most famous belief was his cosmological doctrine, which held that the world originated from water.

-Aristotle wrote in Metaphysics, "Thales, the founder of this school of philosophy [Ionian School], says the permanent entity is water (which is why he also propounded that the earth floats on water).
+Aristotle wrote in Metaphysics, "Thales, the founder of this school of philosophy [Ionian school], says the permanent entity is water (which is why he also propounded that the earth floats on water).
 Presumably he derived this assumption from seeing the nutriment of everything is moist, and that heat itself is generated from moisture and depends upon it for its existence (and that from which a thing is generated is always its first principle).
 He derived his assumption, then, from this; and also from the fact that the seeds of everything have a moist nature, whereas water is the first principle of the nature of moist things."